 Computer Configuration > Windows Settings > Security Settings > Local Policies > Security Options

 Step 4.
 From the right-side pane, double-click on the “Accounts: Administrator Account Status” policy.

 Step 5.
-Click on the Enable radio button to enable the inbuilt Administrator account.
+Select the Enabled radio button to enable the inbuilt Administrator account.

 Step 6.
-Click Apply then the OK button to change the settings.
+Click Apply and then the OK button to change the settings.

 In conclusion, Windows 11/10, like its predecessor Windows Vista, has disabled the default Administrator account.
 However, if you need to enable the Administrator account for any reason, you can do so using several methods, including Computer Management, Command Prompt, Admin Tools, and Group Policy.
 Each method requires different steps, but they are all easy to follow.
 It’s important to keep in mind that enabling the Administrator account can pose security risks and should only be done if necessary.
 It’s also essential to disable the account once you’ve finished using it to ensure the safety and security of your computer.